CriticalMoments/CMSaasStarter/README.md

 npm run dev -- --open
 ```

+**Note:** some features won't work until you complete the rest of the setup steps below!

 ### Developer Environment

 The repo includes [CI scripts](https://aws.amazon.com/devops/continuous-integration/) designed for [GitHub Actions](https://github.com/features/actions).
 These confirm you don’t break your [build](https://github.com/CriticalMoments/CMSaasStarter/blob/main/.github/workflows/build.yml), you use [proper code formatting](https://github.com/CriticalMoments/CMSaasStarter/blob/main/.github/workflows/format.yml), and [code linting and typechecking passes](https://github.com/CriticalMoments/CMSaasStarter/blob/main/.github/workflows/linting.yml).
 Github disables CI on forks by default, so if you fork this repo, be sure to go into the Github Actions page for your repo and enable workflows.